webxdc/webxdc_docs/src/faq.md

 ## Are application updates guaranteed to be delivered to chat peers?

-No, there is no guaranteed message delivery and also no feedback on delivery status (currently).
+No, there is no guaranteed message delivery and also no feedback on delivery status.
 There is only a "best effort" approach.
 Messengers will typically queue messages and attempt delivery repeatedly.

-However, if you need guarantees for update receipt, you need to implement your own reliability protocol in your app.
+If you want guarantees for peers receiving updates, you need to implement your own reliability protocol in your app.
-Common techniques include assigning sequence numbers or linked IDs to all updates you send, and implementing a way for receivers to notify you if they have some IDs missing.
+Common techniques include assigning sequence numbers or linked IDs to all updates you send, and implementing a way for receivers to request re-sending if updates are missing.

 As with all "network synchronization" topics there are some theoretical limits.
-In particular it is useful to study and think about the [Two-Generals problem](https://en.wikipedia.org/wiki/Two_Generals'_Problem) and learn about existing "reliability layer" protocols before attempting to implement one layer yourself.
+In particular it is useful to study and think about the [Two-Generals problem](https://en.wikipedia.org/wiki/Two_Generals'_Problem) and learn about existing "reliability layer" protocols before attempting to implement one yourself.